Resmedia-test/Yii2_Docker/README.md

 ### Yii2-advanced

-After the start you will get divided by domains frontend and backend side, as well as ready-made sections with minimal functions: Users, Settings, Pages, Library, Menu, Content has a form of filling meta tags.
+After start you will get divided by domains frontend and backend side, as well as ready-made sections with minimal functions: Users, Settings, Pages, Library, Menu, Content has a form of filling meta tags.
+All in Russian lang

 ### Start